ufcg-lsd/saps-engine/README.md

 To install Docker in a Debian based virtual machine follow the instructions provided [here](docs/container-install.md).

+Once Docker is installed, the SAPS components can be deployed by pulling the container images available in the service’s repository.
+In the following, we show how this can be done, for each SAPS component, as well as the necessary customizations made for these components.

 ### SAPS Components Installation
 * [Scheduler](docs/scheduler-install.md)
 * [Archiver](docs/archiver-install.md)